2000 Tampa Bay Buccaneers season: Week 17 at Green Bay Packers

 On Christmas Eve, Tampa Bay traveled to Lambeau Field to meet the division rival Green Bay Packers.
 A Tampa Bay win, coupled with a loss by Minnesota would clinch the NFC Central title for the Buccaneers, as well as a first-round bye in the playoffs.
-In addition, a win by the Buccaneers would break an 11-game losing streak at Green Bay dating back to 1989, and an 0–18 record in games under 40 °F.
+In addition, a win by the Buccaneers would break an 11-game losing streak at Green Bay dating back to 1989, and an 0–18 record in games under 40 °F. Green Bay also was battling for a wild card spot, needing a win and losses by both Detroit and St. Louis to stay alive.

 On a frigid, windy, snowy, 18° day, Green Bay took a 14–0 lead, while Tampa Bay's offense sputtered.
 Shaun King narrowed the Buccaneers to a 14–3 deficit to start the fourth quarter, but it was the Buccaneer defense which kept the team in the game.
 King finally got the offense going, and drove 74 yards for Tampa Bay's first touchdown.
 A two-point conversion try appeared to be a busted play salvaged with some trickery.
 King handed off to Warrick Dunn, who handed off to Mike Alstott, but pitched the ball back to King, who crossed the endzone, and made the score 14–11 with just over nine minutes remaining.

 On Green Bay's next drive, John Lynch intercepted Brett Favre, and returned the ball to the Packers' 35-yard line.
 After going 3-and-out, coach Tony Dungy took a timeout to decide whether to go for it on 4th & 1.
 After consideration, Martin Gramatica was brought in for a field goal try, and the score was tied 14–14 with just under 8 minutes remaining.